 - Guaranteed sponsored correspondent account opening.
 Banks formed in most jurisdictions today have a very difficult time in obtaining bank correspondent accounts with major banks when they are just starting out.

 - Strongest banking secrecy laws in the world.
-Since Panama has strong money laundering laws plus is a neutral country (think Panama canal), other than the U.S. countries have largely left Panama alone and have not brought any pressure to bear for banking privacy laws to be amended.
+Since Panama has strong money laundering laws plus is a neutral country (think Panama canal), other than the U.S., most countries have largely left Panama alone and have not brought any pressure to bear for banking privacy laws to be amended.

 - Decision guaranteed within 90 days - please note that the decision may be a request for further information or documentation, but that is never a bad sign.
 If the decision is positive a temporary licence will first be granted which will give a period of time (usually 6 months) to set up the operation and necessary infrastructure.